2-REC/unity-state-engine/docs/README.md

 * A game state graph XML file (e.g.: `game_states.xml`).
 * Optionally a global data manager script implementing `IGlobalDataManager` (e.g.: `GlobalDataManager.cs`).
 * A game data XML file (e.g.: `values.xml`).
+* A game levels XML file (e.g.: `levels.xml`).[*]

+[*]: The **level tree** is generally not yet defined at this point, so an empty file can be used (and edited later).
+It is easier to set an empty file now and edit it later, than to add a file to the prefab later (as the prefab will already have been instantiated in some scenes and it could cause unexpected results).

 Once the prerequisite components are available, the game object can be created:
 1. Create a **game data manager** prefab.